Two to Tell

 Study abroad is a wonderful opportunity to travel, meet people, visit new places, and experience a new culture.
 We want everyone at Wofford College to know about your wonderful experience.
 In order to encourage every study abroad student to participate in this project we are establishing a new creative competition.

-The deadline for submission of slides is Monday, February 16, 2015.
+The deadline for submission of slides is Friday, February 24, 2017.
 10 finalists will be selected to compete for prizes during a campus-wide presentation.
-This event will take place on Thursday, February 19, 2015 at 6:00pm in Olin 101.
-The two students with the most votes will go on to participate in a regional Two to Tell Competition sponsored by Upstate International on Thursday, March 27 as part of its March events celebrating International Month.
+This event will take place on Tuesday, March 7, 2017 at 6:00pm in Olin 101.

 How does it work?